ndigirigijohn/DirectEd-x-CATS-Aiken/COURSE.md

 # Course overview

 Use this document as the narrative guide for the DirectEd x CATS Hackathon Aiken Workshops.
 Each section summarises the intent of a module, highlights the main technical skills, and points you to the repositories you should explore once the lesson is complete.
+Detailed lessons live under `modules/m00x-*` (each folder contains `overview.md`, `hands-on.md`, `challenge.md`, and `resources.md`).

 ## Program snapshot